benjaminweymouth/AWS_API_RDS_Docker/README.md

 # AWS_API_RDS_Docker
-Project featuring AWS, API, RDS, Docker, MVC pattern, ASP.net core MVC.
+This project is to demonstrate an understanding of API's in relation to AWS services and ASP.net core MVC.
+The project utilizes AWS, API, RDS, Docker, MVC pattern, ASP.net core MVC.
 Front End, BackEnd and API Integration.
 (Benjamin Weymouth and Michael Asemota)